clayrisser/sphinx-markdown-parser/README.md

-# recommonmark
+# sphinx-markdown-parser

-A `docutils`-compatibility bridge to [CommonMark][cm].
+A `docutils`-compatibility bridge to MarkdownParser and CommonMark.

-This allows you to write CommonMark inside of Docutils & Sphinx projects.
+This allows you to write markdown inside of docutils & sphinx projects.

-Documentation is available on Read the Docs: <http://recommonmark.readthedocs.org>
+This was built due to limitations of the existing markdown parsers supported by sphinx, specifically recommonmark.
+Features such as support for tables have been added to this extension.

 Contents
 --------